computerguy096/Prometheus-VLB/README.md

 - common VGA connector placement, allows reusability for many of the old metallic brackets
 - small PCB, which does not extend below the card edge in the front, so it will not collide with keybord controller chips on some boards

+[^1]: S3 ViRGE support is experimental in VLB mode, since there are no drivers available for it.

 ## Documentation

 Trio64V+ datasheet can be read [here](https://gitlab.com/ultimateretro/prometheus-vlb/-/blob/dev/docs/DB018-A_Trio64V+_Integrated_Graphics_Video_Accelerator_Jul95.pdf?ref_type=heads), and the ViRGE datasheet [here](https://gitlab.com/ultimateretro/prometheus-vlb/-/blob/dev/docs/DB019-B_ViRGE_Integrated_3D_Accelerator_Aug1996.pdf?ref_type=heads).

 ## FAQ

-> Is this for sale?
-Where can I buy one?
+**Q: Is this for sale?
+Where can I buy one?**

-Nope, it's not for sale, and I do not have any intentions to sell them.
+> Nope, it's not for sale, and I do not have any intentions to sell them.
 However, I am an advocate for open source hardware so the design is fully public (the gerbers, the schematic, everything, all provided under GPLv3) so you can build your own card freely.

-> What parts do I need to build a card?
+**Q: What parts do I need to build a card?**

-There is a BOM included in the repo, with all the parts and their quantities listed.
+> There is a BOM included [in the repo](kicad/BOM.csv), with all the parts and their quantities listed.
 The main thing to acquire is the S3 chip itself, which can be salvaged from PCI cards or bought as NOS trays.
 **Be careful with the chip model, only 86C765 and 86C325 are fully pin compatible and will work!**

-> What about the video BIOS?
+**Q: What about the video BIOS?**

-The binary is from an STB Powergraph64 (closest card to this one in terms of design) and it is available in the repository right [here]
+> The binary is from an STB Powergraph64 (closest card to this one in terms of design) and it is available in the repository right [here](VBIOS.BIN)